rodriguezgloria/DH110/Assignment03.md

 ### Reflection
 While preparing for the contextual inquiry, I had a vivid vision of how I wanted to design the interface for the website to enhance the user experience.
 Specifically, it began with what would help me plan a family vacation to include my parents more easily however through this experience it was allowed me to understand other peoples experiences and struggles so I can better understand the user.

-The participant had prior experience to
+The participant had prior experience traveling with her parents and siblings but she had no experience planning with them because it was usually her parents doing so.
+However, when she found